TobiasPSP/doneland_sources/README.md

 <details>
   <summary>:information_source: Controlling FETs With Microcontrollers</summary><br/>

-  Only when you plan to control the *gate* of a *FET* transistor by a microprocessor, you *must* add a current limiting resistor between your digital output pin and *gate*. *FET* transistors have a considerable *capacitance*, so they act like a *capacitor*.
-When you turn the *MOSFET* on, it can initially draw a large current of up to a couple of Amperes that may easily destroy your digital output pin.
+When you plan to control the *gate* of a *FET* transistor by a microprocessor, you *must* add a current limiting resistor between your digital output pin and *gate*. *FET* transistors have a *capacitance*, so they act like a *capacitor*.
+When you turn on the *MOSFET*, it can momentarily draw a huge current of up to a couple of Amperes that may easily destroy your digital output pin.
 A current limiting resistor in series protects your microprocessor output (not the *FET*).

 Also remember that *FET* transistors are *voltage*-controlled and need a given voltage difference between *gate* and *source*.
-The voltage difference required for a *FET* to fully open depends on the *FET* specs.
+The voltage difference required for a *FET* to become fully conductive (opened) depends on the *FET* specs.
 It is specified as **Vgs** or **Vth** in the transistor data sheet.

-If you (or your microcontroller output) cannot provide the required voltage, you need to add a *driver* for the *gate* - which in its simplest form is just another transistor that connects *gate* with whatever voltage is required.
+If you (or your microcontroller output) cannot provide the required voltage, you need to add a *driver* for the *gate* - which in its simplest form is another transistor that connects *gate* with whatever voltage is required.

-So-called *logic level FET*s are specifically designed to directly work with microcontrollers: their *gate*-*source*-voltage is within the voltage range of typical microcontrollers.

-If you must use *FET*s with higher voltage requirements, there are specific *driver ICs* available like the **LTC7004** that can drive *FET*s with *gate*-*source*-voltages of up to 60V.
+*Logic level FET*s are specifically designed to directly work with microcontrollers: their *gate*-*source*-voltage is within the voltage range of typical microcontrollers.
+If you must use *FET*s with higher voltage requirements, there are specific *driver ICs* available (i.e. **LTC7004**) that can drive *FET*s with *gate*-*source*-voltages of up to 60V.
 </details>

 > Commonly used **NPN** transistors are *2N2222*, *2N3904*, *TIP120*